Reporting Policy v1.3 (December 12, 2024)

-The Collective is leading by example with the transparency offered on its treasury activity, with the publication of a monthly detailed report .
+The Collective is leading by example with the transparency offered on its treasury activity, with the publication of monthly detailed reports.
 This document details our reporting policies to accompany the reports and explicitly describes their context.

 Reporting Policies